CartoDB/carto-selfhosted/README.md

 6. Run the installation script `./install.sh`
 7. Bring up the environment `docker-compose up -d`
-    ⚠️ Until the registry is public you need to authenticate to pull images.
-You need to have the `gcloud` cli installed and run:
-    `gcloud auth activate-service-account --key-file=key.json` and then `gcloud auth configure-docker` ⚠️
 8. Use your browser and go to the domain you configured.
 Follow the registration process

 ### Update